Canon 90D vs Nikon Z50

 It is notable that the 90D has a headphone jack, which is not present on the Z50 This port makes it possible to attach external headphones and monitor the quality of sound during the recording process.

 Both the 90D and the Z50 are recent models that are part of the current product line-up.
 The 90D replaced the earlier Canon 80D, while the Z50 does not have a direct predecessor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the 90D and Z50 can be found, respectively, in the Canon 90D Manual (free pdf) or the online Nikon Z50 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon 90D and the Nikon Z50?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.